One More Test Positive For Deadly Coronavirus In RWP - UrduPoint

 The report further updated that 7,006,011 people, including 44,790 health workers, had jabbed themselves against the lethal Coronavirus (COVID-19) across the district since the vaccination administering drive launched on March 10, 2021.

-District Health Authority added that during the last 24 hours,541 samples were collected, out of which 540 were declared negative, while the positivity rate was recorded at 0.19 per cent.
+District Health Authority added that during the last 24 hours, 512 samples were collected, out of which 511 were declared negative, while the positivity rate was recorded at 0.2 percent.